Home: Power Supplies, Battery Chargers, Battery Packs and switching power supply

 E = C*Vavg

 As long as we are in the prelude, I might also mention that since the charge in a capacitor is Q=CV that a battery can be rated in farads as well.
-A 1.5 volt alkaline battery that stores 2 amp hours of charge (that’s 7200 coulombs) has the capacitance of 4800 Farads.
+A 1.5 volt AA alkaline battery that stores 2 amp hours of charge (that’s 7200 coulombs) has the equivalent capacitance of 4800 Farads.
 Of course a battery makes an awfully weird capacitor because the voltage doesn’t drop proportionally to the stored charge, it has a high equivalent resistance, and etc.

 Step 1.
 Back of the envelope